GLOBAL MARKETS-Pound tumbles to 31-year low, Deutsche Bank bounces

 "It is a pessimistic sign that even the speculators could not capitalise on the so-called bad news."

-Elsewhere, Australia's dollar barely budged and its shares ended 0.1 percent higher after the country's central bank kept its main interest rate at 1.5 percent after cuts in May and August.
+Elsewhere, Australia's dollar barely budged and its main share market ended 0.1 percent higher after Australia's central bank kept its main interest rate at 1.5 percent after cuts in May and August.

 "We think the case for no more cuts is strengthening," said Paul Bloxham, chief economist Australia at HSBC.
 "Economic growth is strong, commodity prices have risen, and the drag from the mining investment decline is set to fade."
-(Additional reporting by Lisa Twaronite)
+(Additional reporting by Wayne Cole in Sydney and Ayai Tomisawa in Tokyo; Editing by Dominic Evans)

 TORONTO, Jan 14 Privately held Canadian carrier Porter Airlines said flights had resumed after a system outage grounded its fleet earlier on Saturday.